 - Reach your affected arm across your body at chest height.
-Use your other hand to pull your arm closer to your body.
+Use your other hand to pull your arm closer to your body (picture 1).
 Hold for 30 seconds.
-Do this regularly throughout the day.
+You can do this regularly throughout the day.

-- Sleeper stretch – Lie on your back and extend both arms out in front of you, towards the ceiling.
+- Sleeper stretch – Lie on your back and extend both arms out in front of you, towards the ceiling (picture 2).
 Bend your elbows and hold the wrist of your affected arm (right arm in this example) with your left hand.
 Roll onto your right side with the right hand pointing towards the ceiling.
 Using your left hand to hold the right wrist, push your right arm down, towards the floor, until you feel a stretch in your right shoulder.
 Hold for 5 seconds.
-Repeat 15 to 20 times.
+Repeat 15 to 20 times (this is one set).
 As your range of motion increases, you should be able to push your arm down closer to the floor.

 Muscle strengthening exercises — Muscle strengthening exercises are necessary to improve shoulder muscle strength and help to prevent further injury.
 You can begin strengthening the shoulder once your shoulder has full range of motion, including overhead activities, with minimal pain.
 Consult with your provider or physical therapist to determine when to begin strengthening exercises.